socek/baelfire/doc/examples/django.rst

 .. literalinclude:: django/run-12

-We did not include the code of the models which where migrated.
+I did not include the code of the models which created the migration scripts.
+The whole code is avalible on github (link above).

 5.1.8 Tasks in the background - celery
 --------------------------------------

 Many projects needs to use task schedulers, which works outside of the webserver.
 For this tutorial we will use celery `4.0.2`.
-For the sake of this tutorial we don't care if the celery is connecting to the broker.
+For the simplicity, we don't care if the celery is connecting to the broker.

 For the celery we could use normal task, but the downside is that we would need to run this in one terminal and the runserver in second one.
 In most cases we would need the celery to be run, but not to be visible.
 We could start the celery in the background, but sometimes we would like to see what is happening with the celery process.
+I prefer to use screen for starting the celery process and attach/detach whenever I like.
 For this we will use ``ScreenTask`` and ``AttachScreenTask``.

 .. literalinclude:: django/core-7.py
     :language: python